j-stach/slouch/README.md

 # slouch
-Simple [OUCH 5.0](https://www.nasdaqtrader.com/content/technicalsupport/specifications/TradingProducts/OUCH5.0.pdf) protocol for communication with NASDAQ.<br>
+Simple [OUCH 5.0](https://www.nasdaqtrader.com/content/technicalsupport/specifications/TradingProducts/OUCH5.0.pdf) client for communication with NASDAQ.<br>
 Contains strong types for messages and a simple client to send and receive them.

 ## Development